-Douglas-fir, Red Alder, Salal, and Himalayan Blackberry
+Douglas-fir, Red Alder, Salmonberry, Himalayan Blackberry, and Western Swordfern

-Douglas-fir-red alder/salal-Himalayan blackberry Structure: Single story Community phase 2.2 represents an evenaged, regenerating forest.
+Douglas-fir-red alder/salmonberry-Himalayan blackberry/western swordfern Structure: Single story Community phase 2.2 represents an even-aged, regenerating forest.
 Douglas-fir can regenerate quickly on nurse logs or in recently disturbed soils.
 Shade-intolerant red alder remains a large component in the overstory until it reaches maturity (Fonda, 1974).
 The vegetation in areas that have been replanted commonly is dense and even aged, and the understory species are sparse in areas that have a high percentage of canopy cover.
-Salal is a common understory species, but invasive species increase in prominence.
+Salmonberry is a common understory species, but invasive species increase in prominence.
 Scotch broom and Himalayan blackberry can greatly impact the shrubby understory and outcompete native species.
 Scotch broom is shade-intolerant and will diminish as the canopy cover increases.
 Management techniques such as pre-commercial thinning and mitigation of invasive species will accelerate the maturation and improve the health of the forest.

 - Douglas-fir (Pseudotsuga menziesii), tree

 - red alder (Alnus rubra), tree

-- salal (Gaultheria shallon), shrub

-- Himalayan blackberry (Rubus armeniacus), shrub
+- salmonberry (Rubus spectabilis), shrub

-- Scotch broom (Cytisus scoparius), shrub
+- Himalayan blackberry (Rubus armeniacus), shrub - Scotch broom (Cytisus scoparius), shrub - western swordfern (Polystichum munitum), other herbaceous

-Douglas-fir, Western Hemlock, Salal, Himalayan Blackberry, and Western Swordfern
+Douglas-fir, Western Hemlock, Salmonberry, and Himalayan Blackberry

-Douglas-fir-western hemlock/salal -Himalayan blackberry/western swordfern Structure: Dense single story with diminished understory Community phase 2.3 represents a maturing forest that has increased plant diversity.
+Douglas-fir-western hemlock/salmonberry-Himalayan blackberry Structure: Dense single story with diminished understory Community phase 2.3 represents a maturing forest that has increased plant diversity.
 Western hemlock can regenerate under dense, shrubby canopies.
 It will begin to establish in the overstory canopy along with Douglas-fir.
-Native shrub species such as Cascade Oregongrape, salal, and red huckleberry may increase in prominence as the forest matures.
-However, invasive species may inhibit the overall health and structure of the forest, creating an ecosystem which is susceptible to devastation from insects and disease.
+Invasive species will inhibit the overall health and structure of the forest, creating an ecosystem which is susceptible to devastation from insects and disease.
+The dense, shrubby understory is susceptible to wildfires.
 Commercial logging operations commonly take place during this phase as trees reach economical maturity in size and volume.
 It is presumed that without timber management during this phase, an old-growth western hemlock stand will develop.

 - Douglas-fir (Pseudotsuga menziesii), tree

 - western hemlock (Tsuga heterophylla), tree

-- salal (Gaultheria shallon), shrub
+- salmonberry (Rubus spectabilis), shrub

 - Himalayan blackberry (Rubus armeniacus), shrub

-- Cascade barberry (Mahonia nervosa), shrub

-- red huckleberry (Vaccinium parvifolium), shrub
+- western swordfern (Polystichum munitum), other herbaceous